ZiRO-Bot/Z3R0/README.md

 - Starboard
 - Slash command (Waiting for implementation)
 - Use flags from Dpy `v2.0` when it released (In progress)
-   - Filter to show/hide user-made command for help commands using flags (Current design: `>help category filters: custom` will only show custom command in that category)

 ### Pending Plan